Welcome to BA 850, Sustainability-Driven Innovation, Fall 2018

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the page or by clicking on any of the links below to “jump” to a specific section.
 It is essential that you read the entire syllabus as well as material covered in the Course Orientation.
 Together these serve as our course "contract."

 Author and Instructor, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University; Sustainability Manager, New Pig Corporation; Sustainability Council, Manufacturers Alliance for Productivity and Innovation; Industrial Advisory Board, Renewable Energy and Sustainability Systems (RESS), The Pennsylvania State University.

 - E-mail: firstname.lastname@example.org